SherG/perpetual-elm/exampleSite/content/services/equipment-leasing.md

 Purchasing assets with cash presents unique risks to the business owner, including tying capital up.

-Equipment financing can be a risk management solution which frees cash up for other operations like inventory, marketing, and hiring.
+Equipment financing can mitigate related risks and free cash up for other operations like inventory, marketing, and hiring.

-Using a capital lease to finance can yield significant cash savings, thanks to IRS Section 179.

 ## Equipment Finance Structures